Gardening with raised beds

 Every year it seems like we start off like a master gardener then mid summer comes around and we are taken over with weeds.
 I mean just one week of not being able to weed it because life became extremely busy, and the weeds start looking at you like ,"what garden?"😅

 So, this year things are being done a little differently.
-We got our green house put up(which was bizarre how complicated that was).
-We were able to keep the seeds in the greenhouse though!
+We got our green house put up.
+We were able to keep the seeds in the greenhouse!
 Instead of them being inside the house like previous years.
 Let me tell y'all, it's been nice not having seed trays all over the house!!
 My husband built four wooden raised beds and someone gave us a metal one.
 The yard and garden area looks nicer and more organized with the raised beds!
 Plus, weeds can be kept out so much easier!!

 Layering raised beds

-After my husband built them, we layered the raised beds starting with some wood chips then cardboard as a weed barrier.
-It will eventually break down.
-Next, we put down some wood chips/twigs for nutrients and then the potting soil.
-Topped with a little mulch.
-No weeds should be getting through all those layers💪😎 There are multiple different ways to layer a raised bed.
+we layered the raised beds starting with cardboard as a weed barrier.
+It will eventually break down!
+Next, we put down some wood chips/twigs for nutrients and filler then the potting soil/dirt.
+There are multiple different ways to layer a raised bed.
 This is just a simple way we decided to try and it works great for us!

 We spread wood chips then laid the cardboard but you don't have to spread wood chips underneath It's just how it worked out for us this time lol

-I accidentally put the pine straw in before taking a picture so I pulled some back to show the sticks and stuff we put underneath.
+I accidentally put the pine straw in before taking a picture so I pulled some back to show the sticks we put underneath.

 Burying eggs Because they are beneficial for gardens! they provide calcium, a crucial nutrient for plant growth, and can act as a natural pest deterrent, especially for slugs and snails.